fxjs-modules/handbag/README.md

 register compiler to require typescript file as **rolluped** plain javascript string

 **NOTICE** it's not recommend use `async/await` in vue component, if you do so, the transpiled vue component's size would be large.

+it would compile vue component js to 'es5' by default.
+If `<script lang="ts">` set, it always transpile component js with typescript

 **require**
 - [fib-rollup]